Covalent Bonding and Molecular Structure | General Chemistry 1

 Lewis structure:

-• Dot: one non-bonding electron
+• Dot: Represents one non-bonding electron.

-• Line: two shared electrons (bond)
+• Line: Represents a pair of shared electrons (a bond).

-Lewis structure of NH3:
+• Lewis structure of NH3:

-N: 5 valence electrons ⇒ needs 3 shared electrons ⇒ 3 covalent bonds
+N: 5 valence electrons ⇒ needs 3 shared electrons ⇒ 3 covalent bonds.

-H: 1 valence electron ⇒ needs 1 shared electron ⇒ 1 covalent bond
+H: 1 valence electron ⇒ needs 1 shared electron ⇒ 1 covalent bond.

-Lewis structure of CO2:
+• Lewis structure of CO2:

-C: 4 valence electrons ⇒ needs 4 shared electrons ⇒ 4 covalent bonds
+C: 4 valence electrons ⇒ needs 4 shared electrons ⇒ 4 covalent bonds.

-O: 6 valence electrons ⇒ needs 2 shared electrons ⇒ 2 covalent bonds
+O: 6 valence electrons ⇒ needs 2 shared electrons ⇒ 2 covalent bonds.

 How to write a Lewis structure:

 1. Count the total number of valence electrons.
-Add or subtract electrons if you have a negative or a positive charge
+Add or subtract electrons if you have a negative or a positive charge.

-Draw a Lewis structure for methanol CH3OH
+Draw a Lewis structure for methanol CH3OH:

 Count the valence electrons: